keybase/client/osx/Fuse/README.md

     VERSION=3.4.0 ./build.sh

-You need a 10.10 SDK installed otherwise you may get a "No version of Xcode found" error.
-You can grab it out of an Xcode 6.x dmg at https://developer.apple.com/download/more/.
+You should build from a 10.10 macOS.

 ### Manual Install